omise/omise-android/docs/3d-secure-v2.md

   android:theme="@style/OmiseTheme" />
 ```

-Then in your activity, you can use the `startActivityForResult()` function to start the `AuthorizingPaymentActivity` and handle the authentication result.
+In your activity, you can use the `startActivityForResult()` function to start the `AuthorizingPaymentActivity` and handle result.

 ```kotlin
 val intent = Intent(this, AuthorizingPaymentActivity::class.java)